 “Companies that qualify for factoring are typically B2B under unfavourable terms,” He says.
 “That delayed payment could be a result of the seller offering it to get business or the vendor offering it because they’re spending enough money they can dictate the terms of the deal.”

 Say you’re selling bolts to a manufacturer.
-They’re buying in volume and keeping you busy, buy not paying for terms of 30, 90 or ninety days.
-Factoring can help you can over temporary cash crunches.
-These products generally take about 2-5 days to process.
+They’re buying in volume and keeping you busy, but not paying for terms of 30, 60 or 90 days.
+Factoring allows you to use an invoice advance loan to help you over temporary cash crunches.
+Products like the invoice advance loan generally take about 2-5 days to process.

 If you send invoices, you have a wider range of options.
-Those choices are limited for enterprises like grocery stores that accept cash up front.
+Those choices are limited for businesses like grocery stores if they accept cash up front.

 “Businesses with invoices will qualify for factoring, cash advances or a loan,” Kassis says.
 “Businesses that don’t invoice can only get a cash advance or a loan.”